 In fact, nobody can claim to know the exact time of that night, as the Prophet says that he was caused to forget it.

-There is also one verse that Allah vows on ten nights.
+There is also a special verse where Allah vows on ten nights:

 “By the dawn!
 And the ten nights!
 And the even and the odd!
 And that night when it passes!
 Isn’t there an oath in this for those endowed with good sense?” (al-Fajr 89:1-5)

-The Prophet used to seclude at the masjid in the last ten days of Ramadan.
+The Prophet used to seclude in the masjid in the last ten days of Ramadan.
 Using this information, most of the scholars inferred that these verses may refer to the last ten days of Ramadan which makes the previous hadith more meaningful.
 Yet, we should notice that the verses in Surah Fajr take vows on both the odd and the even, so we must seek the Night of Qadr in all of the last ten days of Ramadan.

 Devoting oneself to worship in the last days of Ramadan is one of the highly advised habits of Prophet Muhammad (PBUH) and was widely practiced in his time.
 Allah says about the people that sustain this habit:

 “Do not have intercourse with your wives while you continue to stay for worship in mosques.” (al-Baqarah 2:187)

 To conclude, the night of Qadr is a truly special time of the year.
 However, we do not know its exact date, and there is no specific type of worship to perform on that night.
 The only thing advised to do is to pray more, ask Allah for forgiveness and go on a retreat in mosques for certain times during the day if possible.
-So long as we do not know the exact date of the night of Qadr, it is advised to practice these in the last ten days of Ramadan as an annual service of confession and redemption.
+So long as we do not know the exact date of the night of Qadr, we should revere the last ten days of Ramadan to increase our chances of being forgiven.